Zhăo Péngyou (找朋友)

 Looking for Friends

-This description is based on information from Jin Li, Wei-Hwa Huang, John Bauer and Rick Heli.
+This description is based on information from Jin Li, Wei-Hwa Huang, John Bauer, Rick Heli and Lucas Thomas.

 - The Players and Cards